moorepants/dissertation/physicalparameters.rst

 .. todo:: These tables look like crap in the latex output.
 I need to figure out how to imrpove them.

+.. todo:: add rider measurement tables for riders used in this thesis for both methods

+.. todo:: add bicycle + rider tables for riders used in this thesis

 The tabulated values for the both the raw measurements and the physical parameters are given in the following tables.